Midi Players

 This is another well-established media player which can handle midi files, though in a pretty basic manner.
 Like Windows Media Player it could be useful as a means of initial testing of downloaded midi files.

-It went through a change in ownership a few years ago and has been pretty quiet since.
-It is still available though, for Windows at least.
+It went through a change in ownership a few years ago and its status has been uncertain since.
+It is still available though.
 It can be downloaded from the link below.
 It is free.
-Don’t mind the silly-looking site.

 Sweet Midi Player Pro by Roni Music